Aluminum Model Toys: Restoration aftermarket

 In addition to parts, complete and partial resin kits in the original 1:25 scale are also available.
 These are typically reproductions of original promos and include many of the features of the original kit including whitewall tires, metal axles, and hoods molded into the body.
 The Modelhaus was a top-quality producer of scale resin kits, but they are no longer in business.
 Some resin makers offer partial kits which require additional parts (from kits currently produced).
 A good example of a partial reproduction kit in resin is the 1971 Dodge Demon.
-Although the original MPC Demon kit is worth hundreds of dollars, the SMH Resins Demon kit (around $50. retail) can be combined with AMT's current Plymouth Duster kit to finish.
+Although the original MPC Demon kit is worth hundreds of dollars, the SMH Resins Demon kit (around $50 retail) can be combined with AMT's current Plymouth Duster kit to finish.
 Some offerings are models that were never available when the kits were first issued.
 For example, Modelhaus offered a 1:25 scale resin model of the 1973 Chevrolet Caprice Estate Wagon, based on the original Caprice hardtop promo.
-These new issues originally sold at rather high prices, often $50 to $100 each, but because The Modelhaus is now out of business, these sell for upwards of $300.
+These new issues originally sold at rather high prices, often $50 to $100 each, but because Modelhaus is now out of business, these sell for upwards of $300.